A string is a valid non-empty URL if it is a valid URL string but it is not the empty string.

 If the next character is not a U+003D EQUALS SIGN (=), then move position to point just before that next character, and jump back to the step labeled loop.

 Skip any ASCII whitespace that immediately follow the equals sign (there might not be any).

 This algorithm is distinct from those in the HTTP specifications (for example, HTTP doesn't allow the use of single quotes and requires supporting a backslash-escape mechanism that is not supported by this algorithm).
 While the algorithm is used in contexts that, historically, were related to HTTP, the syntax as supported by implementations diverged some time ago.
 [HTTP]

 A CORS settings attribute is an enumerated attribute.
-The following table lists the keywords and states for the attribute — the keywords in the left column map to the states in the cell in the second column on the same row as the keyword.
+The following table lists the keywords and states for the attribute — the states given in the first cell of the rows with keywords give the states to which those keywords map.

 |Use Credentials||Requests for the element will have their mode set to "|